 Alberto slowed his pace.
 Not his walking pace—or whatever one did when you’d already left your feet behind—but his pace through time.
 The world slowed with him.

 He watched as the fire coalesced into a terrible, bulging wall of light.
 It began to retreat, the air in front of Alberto cooling like the tide pulling back from the sea.
-Specks of glass hail flew back into the vacant, staring window frames, fusing back together into unbroken panes.
+Specks of glass hail flew from the ground and unlucky passersby into vacant, staring window frames, fusing back together into unbroken panes.

 As the explosion shrunk deeper into the building, Alberto’s spirit crept in after it—a ghost stalking the sun.
+The destruction led the esper up the front staircase into King’s Hall, the antechamber between the Senate and the House of Representatives.
+Alberto remembered it from the tour they went on back during the August trip.
+No snow now, only ash.
 He saw errant kings and prime ministers return to their portraits as the light washed over them, while scorched paint became white again.
 Blasted chairs and tables reassembled themselves as if Mary Poppins was starring in Bridge on the River Kwai.